eProsima/Fast-DDS-docs/docs/advanced.rst

 Discovery
 ---------

-Fast RTPS provides a discovery mechanism that allows to match automatically publishers and subscribers.
-The discovery mechanism is divided in two phases: Participant Discovery Phase and Endpoints Discovery Phase.
+Fast RTPS provides a discovery mechanism that allows matching automatically publishers and subscribers.
+The discovery mechanism is divided into two phases: Participant Discovery Phase and Endpoints Discovery Phase.

 * Participant Discovery Phase (PDP)
-    Before discovering any entity of a remote participant, both participants have to met between them.
+    Before discovering any entity of a remote participant, both participants have to meet between them.
 Participant Discovery Phase provides this step and is responsible for sending periodic information about itself.
 To know how to configure where to send this periodic information, see :ref:`initial-peers`.
-When both participants are met, is the turn of Endpoints Discovery Phase.
+When both participants are met, is the turn of Endpoints
+    Discovery Phase.

 * Endpoints Discovery Phase (EDP)
     This phase is responsible for sending entities information to the remote participant.
-Also it has to process the entities information of the remote participant and check which entities can match between them.
+Also, it has to process the entities information of the remote participant and check which entities can match between them.

-By default the discovery mechanism is enabled, but you can disable it through participant attributes.
+By default, the discovery mechanism is enabled, but you can disable it through participant attributes.

 .. code-block:: c++